 A precise alignment between job analyses, descriptions, and screening procedures is the best way to avoid these problems.
 Promotions and evaluation tools both raise similar issues.
 Honest evaluations are more straightforward when work duties and standards are well-defined.

 What are the most important components of a job description?

 A clearly defined job description helps provide a clear picture of what the organisation requires and provides incumbents with autonomy to fulfil expectations successfully.
 We’ll cover everything you need to know in 6 key steps.

 Start with the Organisation Structure and define the organisation’s functions.
 These will change as the organisation grows and morphs.
 Referring to job advertisements can sometimes give you a good idea about how other organisations in your industry break down their functions and responsibilities.

 2. Key Objectives

 Identify the key objectives for each job description.
-What is the real purpose for this job description?
+What is the real purpose of this job description?
 What does it aim to achieve for the organisation?
-Eg for a marketing Role might be to Deliver X number of qualified leads to Sales for a specific budget.
-For a HSEQ Role it might be to complete a number of inspections/audits with a specific qualitative goal.
+E.g. for a marketing Role might be to Deliver X number of qualified leads to Sales for a specific budget.
+An HSEQ Role might be to complete some inspections/audits with one particular qualitative goal.